Hanyu Makes Shaky Start At Beijing Olympics As Gu Wins Thrilling Gold - UrduPoint

 "Actually, I feel really shocked today," he said.
 "But I have one more chance in the free programme." - Believe the Gu hype - Ten gold medals were up for grabs on the fourth full day of competition in the Chinese capital, in sports including curling, luge, snowboarding and speed skating.

-But the day belonged to 18-year-old Gu, who justified all the pre-Games hype by nailing her third and final run in the Big Air to snatch gold from Tess Ledeux and force the French competitor into the silver medal position.
+But the day belonged to 18-year-old Gu, who justified all the pre-Games hype by nailing her third and final run in the Big Air to snatch gold from Tess Ledeux and force the French competitor into silver.

 Gu -- known in China as Gu Ailing -- collapsed to her knees on the snow and screamed in delight at the Big Air Shougang, where enormous industrial cooling towers provide a stunning backdrop.